GabeScott/standard-works-vault/General Conference/2015 October - The Holy Ghost as Your Companion.md

 That help came to my father years ago when his work took him to Australia.
 He was alone on a Sunday, and he wanted to take the sacrament.
 He could find no information about Latter-day Saint meetings.
 So he started walking.
 He prayed at each intersection to know which way to turn.
 After walking and making turns for an hour, he stopped to pray again.
 He felt an impression to turn down a particular street.
 Soon he began to hear singing coming from the ground floor of an apartment building close by.
 He looked in at the window and saw a few people seated near a table covered with a white cloth and sacrament trays.

 Now, that may not seem like much to you, but it was something wonderful to him.
-He knew the promise of the sacrament prayer had been fulfilled: “Always remember him and keep his commandments which he has given them; that they may always have his Spirit to be with them” (D&C 20:77).
+He knew the promise of the sacrament prayer had been fulfilled: “Always remember him and keep his commandments which he has given them; that they may always have his Spirit to be with them” ([[D&C 20.77|D&C 20:77]]).

 That was only one example of a time when he prayed and then did what the Spirit told him God wanted him to do.
 He kept at it over the years, as you and I will.
 He never talked about his spirituality.
 He just kept on doing little things for the Lord that he was prompted to do.